-Whether directors meet these categorical independence tests will be reviewed and will be made public annually prior to our annual meeting of shareholders.
-The Board of Directors may determine, in its discretion, that a director is not independent notwithstanding qualification under the categorical standards.
-The Board of Directors has determined that each of Ms. Hannaway and Messrs.
-Goodwin, Levison, Robinson and Tuchman are independent for purposes of NYSE Rule 303A and each such director has no material relationship with the Company.
-In making such determination, the Board of Directors took into consideration, (i) in the case of Mr. Tuchman, that Mr. Tuchman (a) formed Trac Lease, which was sold to funds affiliated with Fortress in 2007, (b) assisted funds affiliated with Fortress in selling a portion of Trac Lease to a third party in 2018, for which he received a commission and (c) is an affiliate of an entity that made a short term loan to Trac Lease in 2017 that was fully repaid in 2017, and (ii) that certain directors have invested in the securities of private investment funds or companies managed by or affiliated with the Company's Manager.
+(3) In 2019, Mr. Tuchman elected to receive all \$150,000 of the compensation for his services as a director in the form of Common Shares in lieu of cash each such director has no material relationship with the Company.
+In making such determination, the Board of Directors took into consideration, (i) in the case of Mr. Tuchman, that Mr. Tuchman (a) formed Trac Lease, which was sold to funds affiliated with Fortress in 2007, (b) assisted funds affiliated with Fortress in selling a portion of Trac Lease to a third party in 2018, for which he received commissions and (c) is an affiliate of an entity that made a short term loan to Trac Lease in 2017 that was fully repaid in 2017, and (ii) that certain directors have invested in the securities of private investment funds or companies managed by or affiliated with the Company's Manager.